airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 by 10 and displaying the remainder for each digit.
 Therefore, the process will look like this:

--   Divide the number by ten
+-   Divide the number by ten.

 -   The remainder is the current digit.
 Convert it to a character and store it.